Big Boi: Personal life

-Patton and his ex-wife Sherlita have two sons and one daughter.
-They divorced in June 2022, citing irreconcilable differences.
+Patton has three children, a son and a daughter with his ex-wife, Sherlita, and a son from a previous relationship.
+Patton and Sherlita divorced in June 2022, citing irreconcilable differences.

 Patton is a registered Pit bull and French Bulldog breeder, and owns a 40-acre ranch outside of Atlanta he calls "the Ritz Carlton for Dogs."
 He is also the owner of two owls named Hootie and Hoodini.

 In 2009, together with Janice Faison Ahmed, Patton started Celebrity Trailers, an RV rental company created for professionals in the film, entertainment, and sports industries.

 In August 2011, Patton was returning from a cruise when a U.S. Immigration and Customs Enforcement drug dog at the Port of Miami alerted officers.
 Patton was arrested and charged with illegal possession of the controlled substance MDMA (in powder form) and Viagra.
 Patton was released from the Miami-Dade County jail on a $16,000 bond.

 In 2013, Patton hurt his knee during a performance while attempting an air kick at the Summer Camp Music Festival.
 Doctors determined that he tore his patella, and after surgery Patton had to postpone several tour dates.

+In 2021, Patton became a grandfather.

 Patton is a long-time fan of Kate Bush and was her presenter for her induction into the Rock and Roll Hall of Fame in 2023.